Why and when is tooth extraction necessary?

 In some cases, we are able to place a dental implant at the same time of extraction.
 This saves patients hassle and allows them to expedite the dental implant process.
 For those who haven’t decided which replacement method to move forward with, we will place bone grafting materials in the site during extraction to preserve the socket and surrounding bone for future dental implant placement.

-If you have injured a tooth or have severe decay, please call our office today at New York Office Phone Number 212-689-0024.
+If you have injured a tooth or have severe decay, please call our office today at Herald Square Dental and The Denture Center Phone Number 212-689-0024.
 We can help you determine the best course of action to preserve your oral health.

 Comments are closed.